cybertraining-dsc/su21-reu-361/tutorials/colab/index.md

 # The next line of code will tell Colab to read kag_risk_factors_cervical_cancer.csv in your Drive (not in any subfolders)
 # so you should alter the code to match whichever .csv you would like to upload.
 df=pd.read_csv('gdrive/My Drive/kag_risk_factors_cervical_cancer.csv')
+# The next two lines of code convert question marks to NaN and converts values to numeric type, consider removing the next two lines if not necessary.
 df = df.replace('?', np.nan)
 df=df.apply(pd.to_numeric)
+# If this cell successfully runs then it should output the first five rows, as requested in the next line of code
 df.head(5)
-# If this cell successfully runs then it should output the first five rows
 ```

 Colab will ask you to click on a blue link and to sign in with your account.
 Once done, the user must copy a code